Shih Tzu – Dandruff – Symptoms, Treatment & Cures

-Most dry skin and dandruff problems in dogs is caused by an underlying health issue, bathing and grooming issues, a nutritional deficiency, or an allergy issue.
+Most dry skin and dandruff problems in dogs are caused by an underlying health issue, bathing and grooming issues, a nutritional deficiency, or an allergy issue.
 Fortunately, dandruff is something that can be dealt with.

-If you have determined from your vet that your Shih Tzu does not have a more serious underlying health problem and are receiving the proper treatment, then the most common reason will be one of the following:
+If you have determined from your vet that your Shih Tzu does not have a more serious underlying health problem and is receiving the proper treatment, then the most common reason will be one of the following:

 - Nutritional Deficiency – particularly a lack of omega-3 essential fatty acids.

 - Poor Grooming – either too many or too few baths or using poor quality shampoos.

 Let’s first talk about your Shih Tzu’s diet.
 If you are feeding your dog quality dog food then they should be getting all the nutrients they need.
 However, sometimes without knowing it, we can be feeding our dogs inferior quality food and denying them the essential nutrients they need to stay healthy.

 So I would firstly recommend taking a little time to learn about what nutrients your dog needs and what goes into dog food so you can make an informed decision about buying the best food you can for your Shih Tzu.
 We have an excellent article that will go through all this and give you the knowledge you need to know how to choose the correct food.
 You can read our here – How To Choose The Best Food For A Shih Tzu.